-Using Figure 6 as an illustration, the following example gets the clock pin from instance a1, then works its way outward and upward through the hierarchy.
+Using Getting Objects by Relationship as an illustration, the following example gets the clock pin from instance a1, then works its way outward and upward through the hierarchy.
 It gets the net connected to that pin, and gets the pins connected to that net, then gets the nets connected to those pins, and finally gets the pins connected to those nets.